ivy00johns/codeception-allure-example/README.md

     ```

 ### Running the Tests
-* Once you have Composer installed you will need to install the Project Dependencies.
-Open a Terminal Window.
-CD to the Project Directory and run the following command:
+* Open a Terminal Window.
+CD to the Project Directory.
+Run the following command to install the project dependencies:

     ```
     cd [LOCATION_OF_GITHUB_REPO]
     composer install
     ```

-* **You will need to install Allure's CLI tool, please visit this page for instructions**: http://wiki.qatools.ru/display/AL/Allure+Commandline
+* **You will need to install Allure's CLI tool to generate the reports, please visit this page for instructions**: http://wiki.qatools.ru/display/AL/Allure+Commandline

 * Next you will need to start a Selenium server so we can run the tests (This will vary based on your local setup).